r-pufky/ansible_collection_srv/docs/dev/roles/docstrings.md

   is multi-line.
 * `var example`: working examples of var usage (may include multiple).
 * [`docstring reference`](#docstring-reference)
+* May be unindented if variables are pulled to separate files due to large complex configurations requiring many duplicates.
+See systemd role.

 ``` yaml
 # Manage files within the first directory listed in ssh_client_include.